 Despite efforts to raise employee productivity, it remains a fact that new recruits will need to undergo some job training before becoming contributing members of the workplace.
 Ibrahim explains that businesses can seek to save money to focus on the hiring process by switching to a VoIP set up for small businesses.
 By implementing these systems as opposed to traditional PBX setups, businesses can save as much as 40-80% on monthly costs and up to $1,000 on individual handsets alone.(8)

 ULTATEL is a leading provider of cloud-based phone system solutions.
-Through its unified communications platform, companies can have all their voice, video, fax, SMS and audio conferencing services on one affordable system.
-ULTATEL Business Clarity, with more than 40 enterprise-grade features, helps companies to operate from a single or multiple locations seamlessly using desktop phones, softphones and/or mobile apps.
-The ULTATEL Contact Center solution satisfies the need for call center features such as advanced Interactive Voice Response (IVR), call queuing, skilled/time-based routing and advanced call analytics.
-ULTATEL’s vision is to completely change how companies conduct business by delivering the most comprehensive suite of unified cloud-based telephony services which dramatically improve responsiveness, increase productivity, enhance globalization efficiencies, and reduce operating costs so that businesses can most effectively compete both today and in the future.
-Visit https://www.ULTATEL.com.
+Through its unified communications platform, companies can have all of their voice, video, fax, SMS and audio conferencing services on one affordable system.
+ULTATEL Business Clarity, with more than 40 enterprise grade features, helps companies operate from a single location or multiple locations seamlessly using desktop phones, soft phones or mobile apps.
+ULTATEL’s Contact Center solution satisfies the need for call center features such as advanced interactive voice response (IVR), call queuing, skilled/time-based routing and advanced call analytics.
+ULTATEL’s vision is to completely change how companies conduct business by delivering the most comprehensive suite of unified cloud-based telephony services that dramatically improve responsiveness, increase productivity, enhance globalization efficiencies, and reduce operating costs so that businesses can most effectively compete both today and in the future.
+Visit https://www.ULTATEL.com/.Sources

 1. SHRM.
 “Average Cost-per-Hire for Companies Is $4,129, SHRM Survey Finds.”
 SHRM, SHRM, 19 May 2017.